Titolo

 In which cases is it necessary to select one type of recognition over another?

-• Offline Recognition: the owner recognition is carried out de visu, after signing the paper request form it will be necessary to upload the documentation in order to proceed with the issue
+• Offline Recognition: the owner recognition is carried out de visu; after signing the paper request form it will be necessary to upload the documentation in order to proceed with the issue

-• Live ID Recognition: the owner recognition is carried out de visu, the operator will have to digitally sign the recognition report and the user will sign the request form via OTP
+• Live ID Recognition: the owner recognition is carried out de visu, the operator will have to digitally sign the recognition report, and the user will sign the request form via OTP

-• Sign ID Recognition: Identification of the applicant is carried out by digital signature, with the application form digitally signed and the RAO that verifies signature, scans the document with an antivirus tool, proceedes with data entry and uploads the digitally signed form.
+• Sign ID Recognition: Identification of the applicant is carried out by digital signature, with the application form digitally signed and the RAO that verifies signature, scans the document with an antivirus tool, proceeds with data entry and uploads the digitally signed form.

 The identification and contract signing process can be started in 2 ways:

-1. Continuing directly from the request process completed in all its steps
+• Continuing directly from the request process completed in all its steps

-2. From the side menu "Search" > "To be identify", where it is possible to select the specific request or filter the list.
+• From the side menu Search > To be identify, where it is possible to select the specific request or filter the list.

 The filters with which you can search are: